 Alpinium varieties flower in early spring.
 Their usually pink-purple flowers are sweetly scented.
 Another sweetly scented variety is Cilicium.
 These produce purple or pink flowers during the autumn months.

-As well as their attractive flowers, the foliage of the cyclamen is also of interest.
-Many varieties produce foliage that is patterned or variegated.
+As well as their attractive flowers, the leaves of the cyclamen plant is also of interest.
+Many varieties produce leaves that is patterned or variegated.

 Hybrid varieties are also available.
 These tend to have a longer flowering period.
 Scentsation is an open-pollinated variety.
 Flowering in pink and red shades the plant also produces a strong fragrance.
 The Sierra Series is another popular hybrid range.
 These produce large flowers, up to 3 inches in size, in shades of purple, red, pink and white.